ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI_sloppy-comic**](https://github.com/blob8/ComfyUI_sloppy-comic): Using IPAdapter for style consistency, the node accepts a story structured as text {prompt} text {prompt} etc. and generates a comic, saving it to /output.
 It also adds LLM API Request node, providing an openai compatible LLM API for generating the stories.
 - [**YALLM-LlamaVision**](https://github.com/asaddi/YALLM-LlamaVision): A set of nodes for basic Llama 3.2 Vision support in ComfyUI.
 Give it an image and query and it will output a text response.
 - [**ComfyUI-YCYY-LoraInfo**](https://github.com/ycyy/ComfyUI-YCYY-LoraInfo): You can use this node to get information about lora.
 For example trigger words, description and example images.
-- [**ComfyUI-Ad-scheduler**](https://github.com/SS-snap/ComfyUI-Ad_scheduler): For denoising tasks that handle noise at any time period, with the ability to add noise in post-processing to enhance details or correct structural accuracy while maintaining the original similarity.
-Allocating more steps allows the image to regress to an earlier stage..
+- [**ComfyUI-Ad-scheduler**](https://github.com/SS-snap/ComfyUI-Ad_scheduler): This node is used to enhance image details.
+We can add a latent space image and introduce any amount of noise.
+Then, we can start denoising at any timestep.
+This allows us to add more details to the image while maintaining overall consistency as much as possible.
 - [**Simple JSON Parser Node for ComfyUI**](https://github.com/Q-Bug4/Comfyui-Simple-Json-Node): A custom node for ComfyUI to parse and extract data from JSON strings.
 - [**Segment Any Bedroom Interior**](https://github.com/NguynHungNguyen/Segment-Bedroom-Interior): Segment Any Bedroom Interior is a Python-based project designed to segment furniture and objects within a bedroom image.
 The segmentation process uses RGB codes to accurately differentiate between various pieces of furniture, providing a precise mask output for each segmented object.
 This project is integrated with ComfyUI to allow easy and intuitive usage.
 - [**ComfyUI-Ardenius**](https://github.com/ArdeniusAI/ComfyUI-Ardenius): ARD ComfyUI Ardenius include ARD Control Box, ARD Math nodes and other helper nodes to be added in the future. for more info https://ko-fi.com/ardenius.
 - [**ComfyUI-KYNode**](https://github.com/yorkane/ComfyUI-KYNode): NODES:Advanced Lying Sigma Sampler, Save Image To target Path
 - [**Bytebeat Synthesizer: Composing with Operators**](https://github.com/c0ffymachyne/ComfyUI_BeatByte): Bytebeat is like composing music with the tools of a programmer’s toolkit.
 Instead of piano keys, you have operators like >>, |, and &.
 It’s like giving your CPU a guitar and letting it shred! 🤘
 - [**Joy Caption Alpha Two for ComfyUI**](https://github.com/tungdop2/Comfyui_joy-caption-alpha-two): The Joy Caption Alpha Two node for ComfyUI, based on https://huggingface.co/spaces/fancyfeast/joy-caption-alpha-two
+- [**ComfyUI-OrpheusTTS**](https://github.com/Yuan-ManX/ComfyUI-OrpheusTTS): ComfyUI nodes for OrpheusTTS model.
 - [**ComfyUI-VLM_Captions**](https://github.com/5x00/ComfyUI-VLM-Captions): A simple ComfyUI node that let's you use Claude or ChatGPT 4o's VLM capabilities to generate captions/tags for images.
 - [**ComfyUI-Seed-Nodes**](https://github.com/Aerse/ComfyUI-Seed-Nodes): ComfyUI-Seed-Nodes is a custom node library that extends the functionality of ComfyUI, offering advanced image loading and pixelation tools.
 - [**PromptCollapse**](https://github.com/kraglik/prompt_collapse): A prompt generation system that manages relationships between prompt components to maintain logical consistency.
 Integrates with ComfyUI as a custom node.